RuochengHan/Webpage/Note.md

 3. noUiSlider slider "snap: true," for nolinear case
 4. scroll css and js example: https://stackoverflow.com/questions/55399726/how-to-create-a-button-to-go-back-to-the-top-of-the-page
 5. materialize for textarea with outline somehow not work well
+6. For textarea upload, request.form.get('name')
-6. everytime need to refresh the webpage to take effect
+7. everytime need to refresh the webpage to take effect
-7. html name can be the same, but ID should be different in case of a JS <script> with getID.
+8. html name can be the same, but ID should be different in case of a JS <script> with getID.
-8. For upoading files, need to add: enctype = "multipart/form-data"
+9. For upoading files, need to add: enctype = "multipart/form-data"
-9. For convert byte to string: file.read().decode("utf-8")
+10. For convert byte to string: file.read().decode("utf-8")
+11. For upoading files, Use request.files['name'].filename == '' to check whether it is uploaded